driftwoodgatherer/driftwoodgatherer.github.io/products/keyring.md

 ## Details

-Each keyring is made from quality beach worn driftwood.
+Each keyring is made from quality British or Irish beach worn driftwood.
 Lovely to hold and look at.
 Very tactile.
 These make a lovely gift for campervan, motorhome, boat, caravan, holiday home, beach hut and watersports enthusiasts.

- THE PRICE IS FOR ONE KEYRING.

  The photos are for illustration purposes only.
 The keyring you will receive will be similar but different as each keyring is unique and vary in shape, size and colour.

 ## Price

-_£9.99_ (free delivery)
+_£7.99_ (free delivery)

 <form target="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post">
 <input type="hidden" name="cmd" value="_s-xclick">